Phy1a/CY-BER-Path/README.md

     randomly select items from a table, and they contribute to the right game operation by allowing interactions with the user and providing equalities resolution mechanisms.

+FOR MAIN.C :

+    The code provided is a C program that implements a board game where players control robots to hit targets on a map

+    1. **Initialization and Configuration:** - The main() function starts by initializing the random number generator in using the system clock (`srand(time(NULL))'), which guarantees sequences of numbers

+    different random at each run. - Users are asked to enter the number of players, the number of rounds and the level of difficulty.
+Checks are made to ensure that the values entered are valid and within the specified ranges.

+    2. **Creating the Game Card:** - The size of the card is determined randomly in a predefined range. - A two-dimensional array of tiles is allocated in memory     to represent the map. - Walls, targets and robots are randomly placed on the map using functions provided in the corresponding header files. - The map is displayed to allow players to view the game environment.

+    3. **Game Rounds Progress:** - For each game round, a robot is randomly selected and a target is designated for this round. - Players have limited time to observe the current configuration before taking their movement decisions. - The movements proposed by the players are recorded and evaluated to determine the minimum number of moves required to reach target. - Each player moves in order, following the rules of the game. - Player scores are updated based on the         outcome of each round.

+    4. **Winner Determination:** - At the end of all rounds, the player with the highest score is declared the winner. - The winner is displayed on the screen to     inform players of the final outcome of the game.

+    5. **Free Allocated Memory:** - Once the game is over, the memory allocated for st